-- Before driving the unit in cold weather, the transmission should be warmed up as follows: - Be sure the tractor is on level ground. - Release the parking brake and let the brake slowly return to operating position. - Allow one minute for transmission to warm up.
-This can be done during the engine warm up period. - Theattachmentscanalsobeusedduringtheenginewarmup period after the transmission has been warmed up.
+Before driving the unit in cold weather, the transmission should be warmed up as follows:

+- Be sure the tractor is on level ground. - Release the parking brake and let the brake slowly return to operating position. - Allow one minute for transmission to warm up.
+This can be done during the engine warm up period. - The attachments can be used during the engine warmup period after the transmission has been warmed up and may require the choke control be pulled out slightly.

-NOTE: If at a high altitude (above 3000 feet) or in cold temperatures (below 32°F/0°C) the carburetor fuel mixture may need to be adjusted for best engine performance.
+NOTE: If at a high altitude (above 3000 feet) or in cold temperatures (below 32° F/0°C) the carburetor fuel mixture may need to be adjusted for best engine performance.
 See "TO ADJUST CARBURETOR" in the Service and Adjustments section of this manual.